 The player can alter the cut-off frequency, and this is one of the effects used to achieve the spectacular glissando in the opening bars of Gershwin's Rhapsody in Blue.
 The player begins by gradually sliding the fingers off the tone holes, with the principal effect of changing smoothly the end effect at the open tone hole, and so the pitch.
 This provides most of the glissando up to the thorat register.
 From this register up, the player changes the position and force of the lower lip on the reed, thereby changing its natural frequency and also uses the resonances in the vocal tract.
 Normally, the resonances of the instrument are so strong (have such high acoustic impedance--see below) compared with those of the vocal tract that the latter make only modest changes to the pitch.
 However, the player can reduce the strength of the instrument resonances by lowering the cut-off frequency below that of the note being played.
 To do this, the fingers are kept very near to the tone holes, partially covering them, so that the tone holes are effectively very small.
-In this state, the resonances of the vocal tract can be stronger than those of the instrument, so the note played tends to follow that of the tract resonances, which the player increases smoothly--with some considerable help from the change in the natural frequency of the reed as the player's bite changes simultaneously.
-There is a detailed discussion of these effects in this paper.
+In this state, the resonances of the vocal tract can be stronger than those of the instrument, so the note played tends to follow that of the tract resonances, which the player increases smoothly – with some considerable help from the change in the natural frequency of the reed as the player's bite changes simultaneously.
+There is a detailed discussion of these effects on this web page in this scientific paper.

 Frequency response and acoustic impedance of the clarinetThe way in which the reed opens and closes to control the air flow into the instrument depends upon the acoustic impedance at the position of the reed, which is why we measure this quantity.
 The acoustic impedance is simply the ratio of the sound pressure at the measurement point divided by the acoustic volume flow (which is just the area multiplied by the particle velocity).
 If the impedance is high, the pressure variation is large and so it can control the reed.
 In fact, the resonances, which are the frequencies for which the acoustic impedance is high, are so important that they 'control' the vibration of the reed, and the instrument will play only at a frequency close to a resonance.
-(There is further explanation on What is acoustic impedance and why is it important?).
+(There is simple explanation on What is acoustic impedance and why is it important? and more formal explanation here.)
 The section below shows how the major features of the clarinet's shape give rise to its acoustic impedance spectrum, and thus to how it operates.

 This figure shows in black the calculated impedance spectrum for a simple cylinder (the impedance is given in decibels: 20 log10(Z/Pa.s.m-3).
 A suitable reed attached to the input of this tube would play near the frequencies of the peaks, which are in the ratios of the odd harmonics 1:3:5:7 etc (see open and closed pipes for more explanation, and/or compare with the comparable curves for a saxophone).
 The curve in red is for the same cylinder, with a simple bell at the end.
 Note that the bell makes the pipe longer, so each peak and trough has been moved to lower frequencies, as expected.
 Note however the change in the overal shape: all of the resonances are now weaker (extrema are smaller).
 This is because the bell helps the sound waves in the bore to radiate out into the air.
 (Incidentally, the presence of a large, effective bell is what makes brass instruments loud: try playing a trombone with the tuning slide taken off.)
 More sound radiated means less sound reflected, so the standing waves are weaker.

 This effect is less noticeable at low frequencies: the first maximum and minimum are not weakened very much, because the bell is much smaller than the wavelengths of the low frequency waves, and so is not very effective at radiating these waves.
-(Incidentally, this frequency dependent effect of the bell is what makes brass instruments brassy: the bell-less trombone has a sound that is darker, as well as softer.)
+(Incidentally, this frequency dependent effect of the bell is what makes brass instruments brassy: the bell-less trombone has a sound that is less brassy, as well as softer.)

 The effect of the bell is that of a high pass filter: it allows high frequencies to radiate out of the instrument, rather than reflecting back up the bore to help establish the standing wave.
 In this, it acts much like the cut-off frequency effect of the tone holes.
-In fact, one purpose of the clarinet's bell chiefly is primarily to provide a high pass filter for the lowest few notes, so that they have a cut-off frequency and so behave more similarly to the notes produced with several tone holes open.
+In fact, one important purpose of the clarinet's bell is to provide a high pass filter for the lowest few notes, so that they have a cut-off frequency and so behave more similarly to the notes produced with several tone holes open.